Africa: Experts Warn of Africa's New Debt Crisis

 Concern is growing that 2018 could be the year that sub-Saharan Africa sees a new debt crisis, nearly 20 years since the last one was said to have been resolved.

 The reason why African debts has risen is simple.
-Since the world financial crisis of 2008, there has been a boom in lending to low- and lower-middle-income country governments which more than quadrupled from $57 billion (Sh5.9 trillion) in 2007 to $260 billion (Sh26.8 trillion) by 2016.
+Since the world financial crisis of 2008, there has been a boom in lending to low- and lower-middle-income country governments which more than quadrupled from $57 billion (Ksh5.9 trillion) in 2007 to $260 billion (Ksh26.8 trillion) by 2016.

 This increase came about because quantitative easing and low interest rates in the western world mean that lenders have wanted to give more loans to developing countries where they can charge higher interest rates.